 The Trend’s Longevity

 How likely is it that zero-waste interest will maintain momentum?
-Several public analyses reveal it could go either way, so it is in the hands of dedicated environmentalists and existing storefronts to influence shoppers’ sustainability commitments.
+Several public analyses reveal that it could go either way, so it is in the hands of dedicated environmentalists and existing storefronts to influence shoppers’ sustainability commitments.

-There may be a disconnect between shoppers’ intentions and actions, which could stall a change in consumer norms and even waste-related policy.
+There may be a disconnect between shoppers’ intentions and actions, which could stall a change in consumer norms, and even waste-related policy.

 One consideration is the scale of zero-waste stores and opportunities.
-Kiel, Germany is the first city in the world to be certified as a zero waste city, and Pune, India is working on the same.
+Kiel, Germany, is the first city in the world to be certified as a zero-waste city, and Pune, India, is working on the same.

-Citywide projects prove zero-waste at scale is possible and in progress.
+Citywide projects prove that zero-waste at scale is possible and in progress.
 It is catching the attention of governments enough to help fuel an accessible zero-waste lifestyle.

 While this objectively reduces impact, these initiatives could slow or halt zero-waste stores from normalising.
 Transitioning to eco-friendly packaging may become a popular interim solution for stores gradually moving to low- or no-waste upgrades.